Scorpio Rising (band): History

 Scorpio Rising was formed in Birkenhead in 1989.
 The group's first live performances took place in small clubs in Liverpool, with several shows at Liverpool Planet X and Cosmos Clubs in late 1989.
 The original lineup featured David "Stig" Renton on bass guitar.
 Scorpio Rising's definitive lineup and sound were created when bass player Steve Soar joined the band in 1992, whose influences included Parliament/Funkadelic.

 Scorpio Rising signed to Chapter 22 Records (UK) and Sire Records (US).

-The Scorpio Rising sound combined breakbeat-driven rhythms, pop melodies, and funk-influenced basslines with psychedelic and experimental guitar distortion techniques.
+The Scorpio Rising cited their biggest influences as the genres of fraggle with the dance elements of baggy.
+Some critics of the time took to referring to this fusion as "bagel".
 Their earliest recordings feature frequent use of wah-wah pedals and breakbeat/baggy drum patterns contemporary during the early nineties.

 Scorpio Rising came to the attention of the UK music press in 1991 with the release of "Watermelon", their first major-backed single on Chapter 22 Records.
 For a brief period, their breakbeat-flavoured drums, distorted rock guitars and "new lad superstar" (NME 1991) frontman Mickey Banks was hailed as a new direction for UK indie/rock music.
 At this time the band recorded the six-track mini album If....
 It featured a new rock sound different from the band's contemporaries, with funk-influenced basslines, soft psychedelic guitars on the slower tracks and Stooges-style rock guitars backed with "baggy" rhythms for the first time on the faster tracks.
 The album was well received by the UK music press, leading to sold-out headlining dates across the UK and rave reviews of the live shows, which started to feature stage diving by the audiences.

-Scorpio Rising toured the UK with Smashing Pumpkins, PWEI, Neds Atomic Dustbin, Eat, Senseless Things and other contemporary bands of the early 1990s, culminating with appearances at Finsbury Park and Reading Festival in 1992.
+Scorpio Rising toured the UK with Smashing Pumpkins, PWEI, Ned's Atomic Dustbin, Eat, Senseless Things and other contemporary bands of the early 1990s, culminating with appearances at Finsbury Park and Reading Festival in 1992.
 Scorpio Rising then recorded their one and only full-length album, Pig Symphony.